 Key considerations were:

 RMIT’s founding motto, ‘a skilled hand and cultivated mind’, is as relevant now as ever.
-Our creative strategy was to represent the many voices of the individuals that make up the RMIT family and the personal nature of the way ideas, both big and small, were being contributed to the formation of the strategy.
+Our creative strategy was to represent the many voices of the individuals that make up the RMIT family.
+The personal nature of the way ideas, both big and small were contributed then helped to shape the direction RMIT’s strategy would take.

-Engagement with the project was vital, so rather than publishing bland strategy documents destined for the bin, we took the conversation to the streets.
+Engagement with ShapeRMIT was vital, so rather than publishing bland strategy documents destined for the bin, we took the conversation to the streets.

 Outputs covered everything from street stencils, bill posters and street press, to reports and presentations, to cupcake toppers, hoodies and drink bottles, to social media, digital signage and home screens of every University computer, and to murals that loomed large over Swanston Street, one of Melbourne’s busiest streets.